alexanderalmstrom/contentful-node/README.md

 Add Contentful space id, access token and home id to `.env`.
 See example variables in `.env.example`

+Requirements:
+- Redis (installed locally or on a remote server)
+- Node

 Install dependencies

 ```
 yarn install
 ```

+Configure Redis

+Add your REDIS_URL to .env

+You can also run Redis locally in a separate terminal window.
+Install redis with `brew install redis`.
+Then start with `redis-server`.

 Run developemnt server